haipinglu/SimplyDeep/README.md

 ### What

 We will cover the following topics:
-* Session 1: Linear regression with PyTorch
+* Session 1: Linear Regression with PyTorch
+* Session 2: Unsupervised Feature Learning with PyTorch

 ### GPU
 **GPU** computing will be lightly touched only.
 Those interested are encouraged to refer to references and try out [**free GPU access** provided by Google](https://towardsdatascience.com/kaggle-vs-colab-faceoff-which-free-gpu-provider-is-tops-d4f0cd625029) if you do not have one yet.